blogginglikeitstheaughts/myspotontheweb/_posts/2025-06-10-native-scaping.md

 - laid down preliminary stonework for paths, and adjusted paths. will bark mulch them in future
 - tilled and weeded with a lil 1-ft long mattock, squatting to do so, because I'm my own eccentric person and I have to do things my way, apparently
 - seeded a native grass mix and wildflowers
-- set up automated irrigation
+- set up automated above-ground irrigation (out-of-sight, out-of-mind is a real problem for me, so I'm increasingly leaning toward above ground.
+Better wasting water on a little evaporation than on hidden, underground leaks!)

   To be capable of this heavy manual labor without chronic joint pain feels like a supreme triumph.
 Go me!